Ashyraffa/FractionCalc/README.md

 ## Why?

 Why not??
 Why you have to really going to waste your time scribbling on paper just to find the sum of two fractions?
+Manual way wasnt efficient and frustrating.
+So thats why we made this app.

 ## ✅ Features